Data-Enabled Predictive Iterative Control: Conclusion

 \section{Conclusion}

-In this work, we presented the DeePRC algorithm, a direct data-driven approach to control LTI systems performing repetitive tasks.
+In this work, we presented the DeePRC algorithm, a direct data-driven approach to control LTI systems performing iterative tasks.
 The DeePRC requires only an initial safe trajectory with a low excitation order and it guarantees sample-efficient rank-increment while maintaining safety in closed-loop.
 Under suitable conditions, DeePRC is guaranteed to converge to the best achievable performance.
-Extending the formal guarantees for systems with process disturbances, measurement noise, and nonlinearities is a promising direction for future extensions.
+Extending the formal guarantees for systems with process disturbances, measurement noise, nonlinearities, \rz{and non-identical initial conditions} are promising directions for future work.